-- Analyze 1 million microbial samples from intestines, mouth, skin, reproductive tract…
+- Analyze 1 million microbial samples from the intestines, mouth, skin, reproductive system…

-- Draw a microbiome map of the human body,
+- Draw a map of the microbiota of the human body,

-- Build the world’s largest database of human microbiome,
+- Build the world’s largest database of human microbiota,

-- Explore the potential of the microbiome to help people live better lives.
+- Explore the potential of the microbiota to help people live better lives.

 • Karolinska Institute of Sweden